GearZer0/HakiChecker/README.md

 # Tools
 There are 2 tools available.
-1. HakiChecker tool
+**1. HakiChecker tool**

     Checks reputation of IP addresses, Urls, Hashes or Files from multiple OSINTs.
     It supports **screenshot mode** where screenshot of the OSINT results are taken automatically.

-2. AutomateEmail tool
+**2. AutomateEmail tool**

     Another is AutomateEmail tool which automatically download attachment from email, extract the IP addresses from the attachment and run it with HakiChekcker.py for ip reputation check and then email the results.
+    Scroll below for the setup instructions.

 # 1. HakiChecker
 Checks reputation of IP addresses, Urls, Hashes or Files from multiple OSINTs.